unboxedtechnology/presentations/PITCHME.md

 Consistency among interface elements

-- Can occur in a page or across pages (sometimes across products)
+- Can occur in a page or across pages
+- Can occur across products
 - Creates feel of cohesion and unity
 - Increases perceived credibility (purposeful)
-- Colors, shapes, fonts, sizes, line thicknesses, locations, etc.
+- Colors, shapes, fonts, sizes, spacing, locations, etc.

 #HSLIDE